carolinaah/DataBox/final_project_CarolinaArroyo.md

-# PART I: Petition to increase public investment on mental health prevention strategies for adolescents in Mexico
+# Petition to increase public investment on mental health prevention strategies for adolescents in Mexico
+# PART I
 ## Outline

 ### Project summary
   The Mexican Ministry of  Public Health allocated in 2017 to the mental health system only 2% of its total budget, eight percent below of what the World Health Organization recommends countries to invest in mental health.
 Around 80% of the budget designated to mental health is spent in the maintance of psychiatric hospitals and the rest is distribute between detection, prevention and rehabilitation strategies.